Zone plate: Gunsights

 Zone plates have been proposed as a cheap alternative to more expensive optical sights or targeting lasers.

 Lenses

 Zone plates may be used as imaging lenses with a single focus as long as the type of grating used is sinusoidal in nature.
+A specifically designed Fresnel zone plate with blazed phase structures is sometimes called a kinoform.

 Reflection

 A zone plate used as a reflector will allow radio waves to be focused as if by a parabolic reflector.
 This allows the reflector to be flat, and so easier to make.
 It also allows an appropriately patterned Fresnel reflector to be mounted flush to the side of a building, avoiding the wind loading that a paraboloid would be subject to.

 Software testing

 A bitmap representation of a zone plate image may be used for testing various image processing algorithms, such as: